philusdevs/Hykros-Lobby/content/simulacra/fei-se.md

 </br>

 ### Awaken: Darkshadow
-> After using Whirling, for every 1 Flame weapon equipped, increase Final Damage by 7% for 30s.
+> After using Whirling, for every 1 Flame weapon equipped, increase Final Damage by 7% for 30 seconds.

 </br>